rsdoiel/rsdoiel.github.io/blog/2025/06/30/Build_a_Static_Web_Server.md

 }
 ~~~

-The Deno run time knows how to contact jsr.io and use it to retrieve the module requested.
+The Deno runtime knows how to contact jsr.io and use it to retrieve the module requested.
 By default it picks the current stable version.
-In our case that is currently v1.0.18.
-The version number maybe different.
-Deno updates have come pretty steadly in 2025.
+In our case that is v1.0.18.
+Deno updates happen pretty steadily in 2025.
+When you try this a month from now it'll probably be a different version number.

-Now that Deno is setup, I need to write my first version of a static web server.
+Now that Deno is setup, I need to write my first prototype static web server.

 ~~~JavaScript
 /**